FreshRSS/FreshRSS/Docker/README.md

 We recommend a refresh rate of about twice per hour (see *WebSub* / *PubSubHubbub* for real-time updates).
 There is no less than 3 options.
 Pick a single one.

-### 1) Cron inside the FreshRSS Docker image
+### Option 1) Cron inside the FreshRSS Docker image
 Easiest, built-in solution, also used in the examples above (but your Docker instance will have a second process in the background, without monitoring).
 Just pass the environment variable `CRON_MIN` to your `docker run` command, containing a valid cron minute definition such as `'13,43'` (recommended) or `'*/20'`.
-Not passing the `CRON_MIN` environment variable or setting it to empty string will disable the cron daemon.
+Not passing the `CRON_MIN` environment variable – or setting it to empty string – will disable the cron daemon.

 ```sh
 sudo docker run -dit --restart unless-stopped --log-opt max-size=10m \